JElgar/razer/README.md

 pnpm dlx tailwindcss -i styles/tailwind.css -o assets/main.css --watch cargo watch -x run
 ```

+## Modules

+### Admin

+- Should be possible to use with existing orms and custom implementation of get, list, update.

 ## TODO
 - [ ] Split stored type with input type (Similar to Insertable logic in diesel - so saved type does not have to match inserted type)
 - [ ] Crate adapter for at least 1 ORM (maybe start with diesel)